USM INVESTOR ALERT: Levi & Korsinsky, LLP Notifies Investors of an Investigation Involving Possible Securities Fraud Violations by Officers of United States Cellular Corporation

-NEW YORK, April 19, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of United States Cellular Corporation ("UScellular" or the "Company") USM concerning possible violations of federal securities laws.
+/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of United States Cellular Corporation (“UScellular” or the “Company”) (NYSE: USM) concerning possible violations of federal securities laws.

 After market closed on November 3, 2022, UScellular announced results for the third fiscal quarter ended September 30, 2022, including that service revenues totaled $781 million, versus $788 million for the same period in the previous year, and that net income (loss) attributable to UScellular shareholders and related diluted earnings (loss) per share were $(12) million and $(0.15), respectively, for the third quarter of 2022 compared to $34 million and $0.38, respectively, for the third quarter of 2021.
 UScellular also announced that it was reducing the Company’s fiscal year 2022 outlook, such that the upper bounds for the ranges of fiscal 2022 guidance concerning service revenues, adjusted OIBDA, and adjusted EBITDA were lowered by $50 million, $75 million, and $75 million, respectively.